-Your brake lights keep coming on without you stepping on the brakes; this means that there may be an issue with the lining of the shoes being worn down to a point where it is not making contact with each other ultimately.
+Your brake lights keep coming on without you stepping on the brakes; there may be an issue with the lining of the shoes being worn down to a point where it is not making contact with each other ultimately.

 4. You hear squealing or grinding or noises while braking.

-If you notice grinding or squealing sounds each time you press down on the pedal, the rotors may be warped.
+The rotors may be warped if you notice grinding or squealing sounds each time you press down on the pedal.